What are Inventoriable Costs?

 When managers want to determine the production cost per unit, they narrow down all the costs related to the production of a given batch of products.
 They sum all the costs of producing a batch and divide the value obtained by the total units produced, as shown in the formula below:

-Product unit cost = (Total direct labor + Total direct material + Consumable supplies + Freight-in + Total allotted overhead)/Total number of units
+Product unit cost = (Total direct labor + Total direct material + Consumable supplies + Freight-in + Total allocated overhead)/Total number of units

 Accounting for Inventoriable Costs

-Accountants use the inventory assets account to record inventoriable costs.
-However, when the manufacturer sells the goods, the costs are transferred to the expense account.
+Accountants use the inventory account to record inventoriable costs.
+However, when the manufacturer sells the goods, the costs are transferred to an expense account (COGS).
 It allows accountants to monitor the revenues against the COGS in the income statement, which eventually end up in the company’s financial statements as net profits.

 Example: Inventoriable Costs

-Let’s say Company X assembles laptops for resell in Ontario, California.
-The company imports different parts of the computers from various parts of the world and different manufacturers.
+Let’s say Company X assembles laptops for resale in Ontario, California.
+The company imports different computer parts from various parts of the world and different manufacturers.
 For example, the displays may be from CoolTouch Monitors, motherboards and casings from China, hard disks from Seagate, processors and RAM from Intel, with the rest of the components made in-house.